goodwordalchemy/DecorationOfTime/templates/instructions.md

     Your Summer Rewind
     Discover Weekly

+## What's in it for you?

+1. In a few weeks, I will send you a personalized playlist of music recommendations based on the music of other users who have similar taste in music.
+2. The satisfaction of knowing you have allowed me to learn and discover tons of great music.

 ## How it works

-1. User arrives at home page.
+1. Click the "Begin" button.
-2. User Oauths into Spotify
+2. Authenticate through Spotify and maybe Facebook.
-3. App scrapes playlists matching patterns listed above.
-It puts the track metadata and track-playlist links into a database.
-4. User arrives at "Thank You" screen.

-## What I will do with the data

-1. I will smile ear to ear and comb through the collections of people that I already know to have outstanding taste in music.
-2. I will practice implementing music recommendation algorithms and clustering algorithms.

-## What does the user get out of this?

-1. A personalized playlist of music recommendations based on the music of other users who have similar taste in music.
-2. The satisfaction of knowing you have allowed me to learn and discover tons of great music.
+3. You're done!
+I'll send you some results in a few weeks.